ellisgl/GeekLab-Conf/docs/JSON.md

 The importan key is `conf`, this tells the loader which JSON files to load up, and this is put in order, since we are merging/combining/replacing stuff from the previous imports.

-Setup your secondary JSONs (E.g. webapp.json, dev.json, elllisgl.json, etc...).
+Set up your secondary JSONs (E.g. webapp.json, dev.json, elllisgl.json, etc...).
 See [/tests/_data/JSON](/tests/_data/JSON) for examples.

 _note_: While you can use spaces and periods in sections / properties, just remember that spaces and periods will be transformed into underscores `_`.